ydigikat/silicon-soundscapes/docs/Foundations/microblaze.md

 The processor employs a 3-stage or 5-stage pipeline depending on configuration, allowing for optimization between performance and resource utilization.

+AMD provides a full GCC toolchain for MicroBlaze (the Vitis IDE) together with drivers for any AMD supplied peripherals we use.
+We will have to write drivers for our own accelerators if the MCU needs to interface with them.

-MicroBlaze provides 3 starting configurations on which to base a design:
+MicroBlaze supplies 3 starting configurations, from lowest to highest performance, on which to base a design:

 - Microcontroller
 - RealTime Processor
 - Application Processor

-We will be using the Microcontroller preset as our starting point, this is the least performant, implementing a 3-stage pipeline, but occupies the smallest count of logic elements.
+We will be using the Microcontroller preset as our starting point, this is the least performant, utilising a 3-stage pipeline, but consumes the smallest count of logic elements.
 Given that the FPGA we're using has a modest number of logic elements, space is our main constraint.

 Beyond this we can also configure other details of the processor.